 Finally, all the way to the right, you'll see the Time scope slider and time window.
 This is kind of like a zoom control.
-You can increase the Time Scope to see and hear more of all three files or decrease it to see and hear less in the Tracks.
+You can increase the Time Scope to see and hear more of all three files (but sacrifice precision in the display) or decrease it to see and hear less in the Tracks (but get greater precision in placing the cross-over points).
+It is best to keep the time scope as small as possible, while also allowing you enough time to comfortably record your voice track so that you have the most precision in setting your cross-over points, while still having enough time displayed to give you enough recording length.